AG_Window object describes an Agar window, the base container for Agar widgets.

 AG_Widget(3) objects form a tree structure attached to a parent

 AG_Window.
-Agar windows are attached to some parent
+Agar windows are attached to a parent

 AG_Driver(3) which provides a bridge between the Agar GUI system and the user's preferred